 What is GDPR?

-The General Data Protection Regulation (GDPR) aims to provide customers granular-level control over their personal data.
-It requires organizations to obtain consent before collecting personal data, process the data in a secure and transparent manner, and store the data no longer than necessary.
+The EU's General Data Protection Regulation (GDPR) aims to provide customers with granular-level control over their personal data.
+It requires organizations to know the legal grounds and lawful basis for collecting and processing personal data; when based on consent, obtain consent in the right way to process the data in a secure and transparent manner; and store the data no longer than necessary.
 GDPR is applicable to all organizations that work with the data of European Union residents.

 How is Zoho Flow GDPR compliant?

 Zoho Flow collects only the required data for general purposes and for the functioning of your flows.
 Your data is stored securely, and we provide transparency in data processing.
 You, as a customer and the controller of the data, have complete control over the data collected and processed for your flows, and can also choose to erase your data from our systems at any time.

 Security of data processed by Zoho FlowFeatures such as two-factor authentication, role-based access, and the ability to limit access to your connections provide advanced data security.
 Your email address, API keys, and other sensitive data are encrypted in storage using the Advanced Encryption Standard (AES).